 - Medications for withdrawal

-Some veterans prefer to avoid the VA when looking for any type of medical care because it can take much longer to get treatment.
+Some veterans prefer to avoid the VA when looking for any type of medical care because it can take a long time to get treatment.
 In cases of serious PTSD and/or addiction, getting immediate treatment is essential and seeking treatment outside of the VA can be beneficial.
-There are many qualified treatment centers for addicted veterans with underlying PTSD.
+There are many other treatment options for addicted veterans with underlying PTSD.

 If you’re a veteran struggling with an addiction, contact a treatment provider and get help today.